 Sovereign welcomes new Board member – ‘powerhouse’ Pamela Leonce

 Outstanding public speaker and leadership coach Pamela Leonce has joined the Board at Sovereign Housing Association.
-She is the eighth woman to join the 12-strong board at Sovereign.
+She is the seventh woman to join the 11-strong board at Sovereign.

 Her appointment reflects increasing numbers of women on boards in the wider business world where the number of women on boards has risen 50% from 682 to 1,026 in five years.